jessycarrillo/Phase-1-Final-Project/README.md

 5. **Favorites List**: Users have the option to add breweries to their list of favorites.
 Each brewery listing includes an "Add to your breweries" button that, when clicked, sends a POST request to a different endpoint on the server to store the favorite brewery data.

-6. **Event Listeners**: The code uses event listeners to respond to user interactions, such as submitting the search form or clicking the "Add to your breweries" button.
+6. **Event Listeners**: The code uses event listeners to respond to user interactions, such as submitting the search form or clicking the "Add to your breweries" button and DOM Content Loaded.

 7. **DOM Manipulation**: The code dynamically updates the DOM (Document Object Model) to display brewery data and manage the favorites list.

 This application provides a user-friendly interface for exploring breweries in different cities and keeping track of favorite breweries.
 It leverages client-server communication to retrieve and store data, making it a practical tool for beer enthusiasts seeking to discover new and interesting breweries in their preferred locations.

-The brewery data comes from: https://www.openbrewerydb.org/

 # Setting up